ent-tbm/entgvsd1/sphinx/source/building.rst

 One way to install these computing prerequisites, along with useful utilities, is through `Spack <https://spack.io>`_ (Linux or MacOS).
-See spackenv_ for further details.
+See :ref:`Installing the EntGVSD1 Spack Environment <spackenv>` for further details.

 Download EntGVSD Source
 -----------------------